ritakuo/MovieRecommender/README.md

 The steps are follows:

-Step 1: Data Pre-processing
+Step 1: Data Pre-processing (DataDividedByUser.java)

-code: DataDividedByUser.java

 taking the input file provided by Netflix, divide data by user_id, and merge data for the same user_id